Gōnoyama Tōki: Makuuchi

 Gōnoyama was promoted to the top makuuchi division for the July 2023 tournament, listed at the rank of east maegashira 13.
 Upon his promotion, he said in a press conference that he wanted to win at least ten matches and win a special prize at the upcoming tournament.
 Gōnoyama made a good start to the tournament and recorded five straight wins before being defeated by Ochiai (now renamed Hakuōhō) on Day 6.
 Following this defeat he suffered three consecutive defeats but bounced back at the end of his tournament to achieve a positive record (kachi-koshi).
 Having also scored a ninth win against Takanoshō, Gōnoyama was listed as a potential recipient of the Fighting Spirit special prize, which was conditional on a tenth win.
 On the final day of the tournament, Gōnoyama defeated Tamawashi and won the award.

 Gōnoyama finished the September 2023 tournament with nine wins.
 At the November 2023 tournament Gōnoyama scored back-to-back upset wins by defeating two of the then-three ōzeki competitors.
 On Day 6 he defeated Kirishima, and the next day he beat childhood friend and yokozuna promotion-seeker Takakeishō for the first time.
 On the subject of his recent victories, former yokozuna Wakanohana III commented in his daily column that Gōnoyama had put on the perfect match and that he expected the young wrestler to reach the san'yaku ranks in 2024.

-During the January 2024 tournament, Gōnoyama notably scored a dominant victory over Ōzeki Hōshōryū, inspiring a comment from Tatsutagawa-oyakata, who saw this victory as a revival of the style of former ōzeki Dejima, who was also known for his dominance during the tachi-ai.
+During the January 2024 tournament, Gōnoyama notably scored a dominant victory over ōzeki Hōshōryū, inspiring a comment from Tatsutagawa (the former Hōmashō), who saw this victory as a revival of the style of former ōzeki Dejima, who was also known for his dominance during the tachi-ai.
 During the March tournament of the same year, he recorded two wins by default following the withdrawal of his Oitekaze stable opponents Tsurugishō (Day 5) and Tobizaru (Day 10).
 At the May 2024 tournament, Gōnoyama stood out by inflicting defeat on ōzeki Kirishima.

+On the fourth day of the July 2026 tournament, Gōnoyama defeated yokozuna Ōnosato, earning the first kinboshi of his career.